emissary-ingress/emissary/reference/core/consul-service-discovery.md

 # Consul for Service Discovery

-Ambassador supports using [Consul](https://consul.io) for service discovery.
+Ambassador supports using [Consul](https://www.consul.io) for service discovery.
 In this configuration, Consul keeps track of all endpoints.
 Ambassador synchronizes with Consul, and uses this endpoint information for routing purposes.
 This architecture is particularly useful when deploying Ambassador in environments where Kubernetes is not the only platform (e.g., you're running VMs).

-## Configuration Example:
+## Configuration Example

 **Note:** This integration is not yet shipping.
 For now, the development image of this integration is here: `quay.io/datawire/ambassador:flynn-dev-watt-8922add`.